 On the other hand, if you are new to Orangetheory fitness or haven’t regularly exercised, you should begin with two to three Orangetheory classes weekly.
 This approach permits your body to acclimate to the workout’s intensity and progressively develop endurance and strength.
 Once you feel more at ease and self-assured, you can gradually raise the frequency of your classes.

 |Starting with 2 to 3 Orangetheory classes per week is recommended.

 |Attending Orangetheory 3 to 4 times a week can be a suitable range.

 |4 to 6 days a week of Orangetheory are more favorable.

 Your fitness goals largely dictate your gym frequency.
 So, let’s have a look at a few and the approximate weekly frequency you should consider;

-- For general body fitness, two to four days of Orangetheory exercises are excellent.
+- For general body fitness, three to four days weekly of Orangetheory exercises are excellent.
 You can alternate between the aerobic Orange 60 and Lift 45 for better results.

 - However, four to six days of Orangetheory are more favorable for weight loss goals.
 Whenever [possible, more Orange 60 than Lift 45 will do the magic.

 - Then, four to six days weekly, more Lift 45 and one or two Orange 60 will work the trick for muscle toning, strength, and endurance.

 However, regardless of your fitness goals and Orangetheory gym frequency, your diet plays a large role in your fitness goal achievement.